 CPTS Fellowship Program

-The objective of the Clinical Pharmacy Translational Science (CPTS) Post-Doctoral Fellowship is to provide focused, mentored experiential research training to post-graduates (PhD, PharmD, MD, etc.) with an interest in academic or research careers.
+The objective of the Clinical Pharmacy Translational Science (CPTS) Post-Doctoral Fellowship is to provide focused, mentored experiential research training to post-graduates (PhD, PharmD, MD, etc.) with prior research experience and an interest in academic or research careers.

 Program Alumni Profiles

 Recent program graduates share their insight on what fellows can expect, their experience in the program, and how it impacted their career prospects.

 Stephanie Flowers, PharmD, PhD, completed the CPTS Post-Doctoral Fellowship program in 2017.
 She joined the tenure-track faculty at the University of Illinois at Chicago in July of 2017.

 Amy Pasternak, PharmD, recently completed the CPTS Post-Doctoral Fellowship program.
 Dr. Pasternak is currently a clinical assistant professor of pharmacy at the U-M College of Pharmacy and a clinical pharmacist with Michigan Medicine.

 Soo Min Jang, PharmD, assistant professor of pharmacy practice at Loma Linda University School of Pharmacy, recently completed the CPTS Post-Doctoral Fellowship program at University of Michigan College of Pharmacy .